-If there are no previous Alabama tax liens outstanding, the tax lien attaches to a used vehicle when it is brought into the state by a non dealer, or when it is removed from a dealer’s inventory.
-A tax lien that attached prior to a used vehicle being brought into a dealer’s inventory remains in effect and must be paid before the vehicle can be registered.
+If there are no previous Alabama tax liens outstanding, the tax lien attaches to a used vehicle when it is brought into the state by a non-dealer, or when it is removed from a dealer’s inventory.
+A tax lien that is attached prior to a used vehicle being brought into a dealer’s inventory remains in effect and must be paid before the vehicle can be registered.
 When a motor vehicle enters dealer inventory, no new property tax lien will attach until the vehicle is sold from the dealer’s inventory.

 LOCAL TAX RATES